+Horizontal curves are those that change the alignment or direction of the road (as opposed to vertical curves, which change the slope).
+Horizontal curves of a road are determined by design speed, and they increase in radius (straighten) for roads with faster speeds.
 There are two locations on the I-15 mainline with horizontal curves that do not meet current design standards.
 On I-15 northbound at 500 West in Bountiful is a horizontal curve with a radius of 1,585 feet.
 The standard minimum curve radius is 2,500 feet.
 On I-15 near Beck Street is an area referred to as the "S-curve."
 There are two curves in this location, and they connect without the proper transition spacing of 710 feet between the curves.
 One radius of the S-curve, north of the bridge, is smaller than standard at 2,250 feet.
 Minimizing tight curves and short transitions between curves improves safety.

-A.5.2.4 Shoulder Widths and HOV Lane Buffers
+1A.5.2.4 Shoulder Widths and HOV Lane Buffers

+Road shoulders provide a number of safety functions including emergency storage of disabled vehicles, space for maintenance activities, and an area for drivers to maneuver to avoid crashes.
+Shoulder width standards are also determined by design speed, and they increase in width for roads with faster speeds.
 Shoulder widths are inconsistent in the needs assessment study area.
 Adding an additional 4 feet of shoulder at most locations in the study area would increase safety by providing areas for vehicles to pull over and extra space for vehicles to maneuver around crashes.